|Loc: North Shore Anacapa Island

-Frenchys Cove, the most popular lunch spot on the island, provides some protection from west wind and swell.
+Frenchys Cove, the most popular spot on the island, provides some protection from west wind and swell.
 We usually anchor in about 25′ – 35′ of water slightly west of the gap between the west island and the middle island.
 But there are numerous spots sheltered (somewhat) from the west wind.
 When the wind tends to the north, the areas of shelter are reduced.
 Any wind of significance from NE to NW will make this spot uncomfortable and possibly dangerous.
 This is decidedly not a suitable overnight anchorage.
+If the wind is out of the south, you’re well protected from wind and swell along the entire north coast.

 Restrictions and Cautions